Why Should I Use Fetch Mail Instead of an Email Forwarder?

 - In the Password field, enter the password for the email address you provided.

-- Select Port 110 for a POP3 connection.
-For a secure email connection, use Port 995.
+- Keep Port 110 for a POP3 connection.
+If you have an SSL, use Port 995 for a secure connection*.

 - Click the checkboxes next to the options that best suit your needs: